Income Tax Calculator

 • Modeling the impact of pre tax deductions on your net income

-Flat Rate vs Progressive Brackets
+Flat Rate Vs Progressive Brackets

 Flat mode is fast for simple estimates with a known effective rate